 You can’t protect what you don’t know you have — and can’t find.

-Why Data Mapping Matters
+Why Is Data Mapping Important?

 While the importance of data mapping is hardly a new concept for businesses, the complexity and volume of the data that organizations collect, process, and maintain is growing faster than the adoption of best practices.
 Even as data mapping becomes increasingly critical to drive business processes and insights, enterprises still struggle to efficiently, accurately, and scalably generate data maps that can also be easily managed.